sage-code/maj/basic.md

 vidu  = to see

-* ve vidu'fu suv ita my!  = you will see me often!
+* to vid'ufu suv ita my!  = you will see me often!
-* ve vidu're foa ita my!  = you can see me sometime!
+* to vid'ure foa ita my!  = you can see me sometime!
-* je vidu'pa nuc ita vy!  = I have never seen you before!
+* jo vid'upa nuc ita ty!  = I have never seen you before!
-* je vidu'go now ita vos! = I see you all now!
+* jo vid'ugo nau ita vy!  = I see you all now!

-Structure of above propositions: Subject + verb + adverb + article + pronoun.
+Structure of above propositions: Subject + verb'time + adverb + article + pronoun.

 **notes:**

-* In some Eglish dialects y'all is a thing, but you is already plural,
+* Pronoun "you" is the plural form of previous "Thou", that was singular but is no longer used.
-* Pronoun "you" is the plural form of previous "Thou", that is no longer used.
+* In some Eglish dialects y'all is a thing, but you is already plural, so y'all is redundant.

 **singular conjugation**

-* ze jocu're = he is playing right now
+* zi joc'ure = he is playing right now
-* ze jocu'fu = he will play in the future
+* zi joc'ufu = he will play in the future
-* ze jocu'pa = he play some time ago
+* zi joc'upa = he play some time ago

 **plural conjugation**
-* ni jocu algo = we play sometimes
+* ni joc algo = we play sometimes
-* vi jocu nuco = you never play
+* vi joc nuco = you never play
-* zi jocu suvo = they play often
+* zi joc suvo = they play often

 ## Verb transformation

-You can transform a verb into an attribute using suffix 'xo
+You can transform a verb into an attribute using suffix 'uxa

 **to adjective:**

-jocu => jocu'xo = playful
+jocu => joc'uxa = playful

 **So far:**
-* je seru jocu'xo = I'm playful
+* je ser joc'uxo = I'm playful
-* tu seru jocu'xo = you are playful
+* ve ser joc'uxo = you are playful
-* zi seru jocu'xo = he is playful
+* ze ser joc'uxo = he is playful

 **to noun:**

-Use termination 'sa to make a noun.
+Use termination 'ina to make a noun, 'ira.

-* je seru'pa una jocu'sa = I was a player
+* je ser'upa una joc'ira = I was a player
-* ne seru'fu jocu'sa     = we will be players
+* ne ser'ufu joc'ira     = we will be players

 ## Locations